NachoXx25/Microservicios-StreamFlow/README.md

 ```
 docker run your_rabbitmq_container_name
 ```
-Replace ```your_rabbitmq_container_name``` with your the name of your RabbitMQ docker container.
+Replace ```your_rabbitmq_container_name``` with the name of your RabbitMQ docker container.
 You can also run the container using the Docker Desktop Application.
+**If you already have RabbitMQ running, go directly to the next step.**

 2. **Make sure that all the services are running**
 ```